makersacademy/airport_challenge/README.md

 The first weekend challenge at Makers Academy

 ## Task
-The task was to create a set of classes that fulfilled the following user stories
+The task was to create a program that fulfilled the following user stories

 ```
 As an air traffic controller